<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1692321561045441&amp;ev=PageView&amp;noscript=1">

 YES Corrosion of customer plumbing

-Note: The state requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants do not change frequently.
+Note: The State requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data, though accurate, is more than one year old.
-Some contaminants are sampled less frequently than once a year; as a result, not all contaminants were sampled for during the CCR calendar year.
+Some contaminants are sampled less frequently than once a year; as a result, not all contaminants were sampled for during the 2023 calendar year.
 If any of these contaminants were detected the last time they were sampled for, they are included in the table along with the date that the detection occurred.
 Compliance monitoring for lead and copper is required no less frequently than every three years.
-Radiochemical contaminant monitoring is conducted every nine years.
+Radiochemical contaminant monitoring is conducted every three years.

 Note about Lead in Tap Water: Infants and young children are typically more vulnerable to lead in drinking water than the general population.
 It is possible that the lead levels at your home may be higher than other homes in your community as a result of materials used in your home’s plumbing.
 If you are concerned about elevated lead levels in your home’s water, you may wish to have your water tested.
 Also, flush your tap water for 30 seconds to two minutes before using tap water.
-Additional information is available from the U.S. EPA Safe Drinking Water Hotline at 800-426-4791 or www.EPA.gov
+Additional information is available from the U.S. EPA Safe Drinking Water Hotline at 800-426-4791 or www.epa.gov

 Return to Drinking Water Report